-This is the same syntax as the one we used for conjunctive queries; the big difference is that now we allow for a relation R to appear both on the left and the right side of the rule.
-A Datalog program is just a finite set of Datalog rules.
+This is the same syntax as the one we used for Conjunctive Queries; the big difference is that we now allow for a relation R to appear both on the left and the right side of the rule.
+A Datalog program is defined as a finite set of Datalog rules.

-The schema in Datalog consists of two different types of schemas:
+In Datalog we have two different types of schemas:

-- Extensional Schema: this is the set of extensional relations: an extensional relation occurs only in the right-hand-side of the rules.
-Such relations are intuitively the "input" of the Datalog program. - Intensional Schema: this is the set of intensional relations: an intensional relation occurs at least once in the left-hand-side of a rule.
+- Extensional Schema: this consists of extensional relations (EDBs), which occur only in the right-hand-side of the rules.
+Such relations are intuitively the "input" of the Datalog program. - Intensional Schema: this consists of intensional relations (IDBs), which occur at least once in the left-hand-side of a rule.
 Intensional relations are the "output" of the Datalog program.

-A Datalog program semantically is a mapping from database instances over the extensional schema (which are called EDB) to database instances over the intensional schema (which are called IDB).
+A Datalog program semantically is a mapping from instances over the extensional schema to instances over the intensional schema.
 Let's see some example of Datalog programs below.